Why Upgrade Your Aircraft to WAAS/SBAS?

 Aircraft and avionics manufacturers are moving away from older navigation systems in favor of more accurate and safer WAAS-enabled FMS.

 As an example, Universal Avionics has already discontinued repair on UNS 1C, 1C+, 1Csp, 1Csp+, 1D, 1D+, 1K, and 1K+ FMS Management Units and discontinued the SCN600 and SCN800 series FMS units.
-Universal Avionics no longer sells new units and is only offering limited support for existing systems.
+Universal Avionics no longer sells new units for these older models and is only offering limited support for existing systems.

-As older systems become obsolete, it will progressively become more difficult to maintain or repair older systems.
+As older systems become obsolete, it will progressively become more difficult to maintain or repair your current FMS.

 New Systems Take Priority for Landings

 Not all airports are updating and maintaining older ILS landing approach systems.
-Some are converting to systems that rely on WAAS/SBAS stations.
+As the map above show, many aircraft are converting to systems that rely on WAAS/SBAS stations.
 Airports may divert or detour the landings of non-WAAS-enabled aircraft, giving priority to aircraft landings that have a more updated system.

 If your aircraft uses an older system, you may not be able to land where you want, when you want.
 You may find yourself either

-Switching to a new system means more airports can accommodate you.
+Switching to a new system means more airports can accommodate you and give priority to your landings.
 This decreases the potential of being kept in a holding pattern, burning costly fuel, or being sent to another location, causing delays.

 New Systems Required for Traveling Overseas

-For flying over the Atlantic and Pacific Oceans, you will need a future air navigation system (FANS), such as FANS/CPDLC (controller pilot data link communication).
+For flying over the Atlantic and Pacific Oceans, you must have a future air navigation system (FANS), such as FANS/CPDLC (controller pilot data link communication).
 To upgrade to FANS, a WAAS-enabled FMS must be installed on the aircraft.

 A Matter of Time